raypatterson/breakpoint-bridge/README.md

 ##What's next?

 After getting some further usage and perhaps some feedback it might make sense to incorporate [SassyJSON](http://hugogiraudel.com/2014/01/20/json-in-sass/) or [sass-json-vars](http://viget.com/extend/sharing-data-between-sass-and-javascript-with-json), but we shall see.
-A the very least an upgrade to SASS Maps is in order.
+At the very least an upgrade to SASS Maps is in order.

 Pull requests welcome!